juliusmaylett/CO2calc/README.md

 Google Apps Script was chosen to be the backend of the calculator and most coding was done in HTML and JavaScript.
 The model can be used from a separate GUI, which will be placed on the project page for users to interact with.

 Calculator online: https://script.google.com/macros/s/AKfycbze_x3LC9dp-hxg3mhvQAtgBMoSh9IjmROIWH6Rl3-gwOWIejQ/exec

+Broader documentation can be found from the Aalto Wiki page: https://wiki.aalto.fi/display/AEEproject/Calculation+model+for+personal+carbon+footprint